creichel/raspberrypi-timemachine/README.md

 Then find your drive and partition identifier (like: disk\*s\*), and run:

 ```
- diskutil disableJournal /dev/disk*s*
+diskutil disableJournal /Volumes/Time\ Machine
 ```

 Dont forget to replace the asterisks.
 You'll see:

 ```
-Journaling has been disabled for volume MyTimeMachine on disk*s*
+Journaling has been disabled for volume Time Machine on disk*s*
 ```

 ## 3. Install tools for Apple-formatted drives